chiarabis/newspaper-clone-app/README.md

-# newspaper-clone-app
+# Newspaper clone app
-A newspaper website with NYT API.
+A newspaper website using New York Times API.
+Powered by React ⚛

+>>> work in progress 🚧